Mandrin (medical equipment)

 A mandrin is a metal guide for flexible catheters.
 It is a stiff wire or stylet inserted into the soft catheter and gives it shape and firmness while passing through a hollow tubular structure.
 It is sometimes called a mandrel, although mandrel may refer to other types of instruments as well.

+Mandrins in gastric tubes (guide wire)

+Particularly soft material is used for long gastric or feeding tubes to prevent pressure necrosis and ulceration of the esophageal wall.
+If such soft tubes are advanced through the nose towards the stomach, they need an internal splint to prevent them from kinking, rolling up or even knotting halfway.
+Such “guide wires” usually consist of hollow metal spirals that allow the correct position to be checked by aspiration of gastric juice before the stylet is removed.